NosVladimir/KineticArchetypes/README.md

 Null element - empty blast and zero blast, dealing direct non-lethal damage.
 Can convert into lethal damage with a standard action, plus some conditions to the target.

 # Acknowledgements
-- WittleWolfie for BPCore and Vek17 for TTT-Core.
+- [WittleWolfie](https://github.com/WittleWolfie) for [BPCore](https://wittlewolfie.github.io/WW-Blueprint-Core/articles/intro.html) and [Vek17](https://github.com/Vek17) for [TTT-Core](https://github.com/Vek17/TabletopTweaks-Core).
 I wouldn't have started modding myself without the amazing modding environments thanks to them
-- WittleWolfie (again) for CharacterOptionsPlus and Trunito for DarkCodex.
+- WittleWolfie (again) for [CharacterOptionsPlus](https://github.com/WittleWolfie/CharacterOptionsPlus) and [Truinto](https://github.com/Truinto) for [DarkCodex](https://github.com/Truinto/DarkCodex).
 Their code provided the best examples for me to learn and gave me tons of inspirations of how things could be done
+- Special thanks to: Freyja, who was the first user of this mod and provided lots of valuable feedback; [pheonix99](https://github.com/pheonix99) for providing some starting code for the jump and helpful discussions around rules; [Spencer](https://github.com/SpencerMycek) for [KineticistElementsExpanded](https://github.com/SpencerMycek/KineticistExpandedElements), who kept his mod consistent with the base game kineticist code, so cross-mod support isn't a headache
 - All people in the discord modding community!